Posted on April 22, 2015

 P.C. § 245(c) is a straight felony that cannot be reduced to a misdemeanor.
 However, a tactful defense attorney may be able to negotiate with the prosecutor to reduce the charge a misdemeanor making a defendant eligible to expunge their record in the future as well as avoid spending time in California state prison.
 Conversely, a conviction may also lead to a permanent “strike” on your criminal record applicable to California’s “Three Strike Laws.”

 Just because you’ve been arrested does not mean you are guilty.
 There are a number of defenses available to someone who has been accused of assaulting a police officer.
 Most attorneys are not aware of the specifics of a case that must be analyzed when representing someone who has been accused of committing a crime against a police officer.
-Los Angeles Assault Lawyer John Rogers has extensive experience in handling cases against police officers and stands ready to aggressively defend his clients to effectively get the case dismissed.
-Mr. Rogers is available 24 hours a day, 7 days a week.
-The best approach to defeating any claim against a police officer is early defense intervention.
-Call 877-888-9820 now!
+The Law Offices of John D. Rogers has extensive experience in handling cases against police officers and stands ready to aggressively defend his clients to effectively get the case dismissed.

 Defined by California Statute